FluentCRM $129/Single Site | Other pricing for more sites

 It’s safe to say that I did not want to change email marketing systems, but I had no choice.
 Groundhogg could not resolve the issue and, honestly, they weren’t really trying that hard.

-Initial Evaluation for My Business Needs
+1: Initial Evaluation of My Online Business Needs

-Anytime you buy a product or service for your online business, one of the first issues you need to check is if it integrates with other critical systems on your website.
+Anytime you buy a product or service for your business, one of the first issues you need to check is if it integrates with other critical systems on your website.

 Some of my websites use the BuddyBoss platform and theme, which is a forthcoming integration.
 It wasn’t as critical for me, as both BuddyBoss and FluentCRM work with Uncanny Automator.
 That means I can still integrate these tools within my website, and without spending money on Zapier.